QuanPhanguyen/quanphanguyen.github.io/_posts/read_sf_plf/2023-11-13-writing-04-nimi.md

 > piece of feedback I received for this work was the question, why does it exist?
 What is its purpose?
 I
 > tried to instill the feeling as hard as possible that it was purposeless.
 If this sounds snobbish,
 > proud, and haughty, it is.
 That is who I am.
 I cried when finishing this piece because it took all of
 > me.
+This piece was submitted to the Diasporic Vietnamese Artists Network.
 Thank you for your time.

 This will be a dirty confession.